Find Trade Colleges

 About 67% of the students majoring in medical assisting at the school are women while 33% are male.

-With a ranking of #10, Hudson County Community College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
-HCCC is a moderately-sized public school located in the large city of Jersey City.
+Hudson County Community College did quite well in this year’s ranking of the most popular places for allied health & medical assisting services students to get a associate degree.
+It came in at #10 on the list.
+HCCC is a medium-sized public school located in the city of Jersey City.

 Of the 16 students majoring in medical assisting at HCCC, 13% are male and 88% are female.